MattDClarke/Website-redesign/Project 0 - notes.md

     Should have been ```{% include "partials/_footer.njk" %}```

 - I made the index.html page thumbnails large images.... loads slowly... need to redo using small images...

+- Problem with search list being a flex-box container without me declaring it as such...
+I had a non-specific navbar ul = flex box set.... fixed by using > (only direct child ul of the nav bar element will become a flex box).
+The problem?
+I was not specific enough so it caused problems later...

 ### Future improvements